 The statutory method for car benefit FBT calculations is used when the operating cost method is not selected (e.g. if there is no log book) or if the formula provides a more favorable result.
 The FBT benefit value is determined by multiplying the car’s cost by 20%, and apportioning it for days of private use.

-The statutory formula method of valuing a car fringe benefit can deliver an advantage because the FBT tax calculations are arbitrary, and not necessarily reflective of the actual value of the car benefit.
+The statutory formula method of valuing a car fringe benefit may deliver an advantage because the FBT tax valuation is based on an arbitrary flat 20% of vehicle cost, and not necessarily reflective of the actual value of the car benefit.

 The statutory formula is based on:

 - cost of motor vehicle

 - number of days of private use

 Taxable value = [ Cost of Car x Statutory Rate* x Days Private Use] ÷ 365

 – Minus Employee Contributions